Procurement Policy

 • Demonstration of Value for Money through negotiation and agreed costs

-It is the responsibility of all Curo colleagues involved in managing, overseeing or monitoring contracts to use the Contract Handbook which sets out the detail of actions and responsibilities for colleagues in relation to procurement and contract management.
+It is the responsibility of all Curo colleagues involved in managing, overseeing or monitoring contracts to do so in line with the NHF Contract Management Guidance which sets out the detail of actions and responsibilities for colleagues in relation to procurement and contract management.

-5. Measurement of procurement and contract management success
+5. Internal measurement of procurement and contract management success

 Procurement performance will be monitored in respect of: